Bowhle/alx-system_engineering-devops/0x19-postmortem/README.md

 ---

 ## **Timeline**
-- **5:30 PM UTC**: The issue was first detected when attempting to run `strace` on Apache2 processes.
+- **5:30 PM (SAST)**: The issue was first detected when attempting to run `strace` on Apache2 processes.
 No useful output was generated.
-- **5:35 PM UTC**: Initial investigation began, using commands like `grep apache2` and `curl -sl localhost` to check if the server was running.
+- **5:35 PM (SAST)**: Initial investigation began, using commands like `grep apache2` and `curl -sl localhost` to check if the server was running.
 These commands showed that the server was functioning, but `strace` failed to produce any meaningful information.
-- **5:50 PM UTC**: Checked the installation status of `strace` using `dpkg -s strace` to confirm that it was correctly installed.
+- **5:50 PM (SAST)**: Checked the installation status of `strace` using `dpkg -s strace` to confirm that it was correctly installed.
-- **6:00 PM UTC**: Assumed that `strace` might be missing the necessary permissions to attach to Apache2 processes.
+- **6:00 PM (SAST)**: Assumed that `strace` might be missing the necessary permissions to attach to Apache2 processes.
 Began investigating Apache2’s running processes to identify any discrepancies.
-- **6:30 PM UTC**: Realized that `strace` likely needed elevated privileges (using `sudo` or running as root) to trace Apache2, as it was running under a non-privileged user.
+- **6:30 PM (SAST)**: Realized that `strace` likely needed elevated privileges (using `sudo` or running as root) to trace Apache2, as it was running under a non-privileged user.
-- **7:00 PM UTC**: Consulted official documentation and community discussions to better understand the specific permissions and configuration requirements for running `strace` with Apache2 processes.
+- **7:00 PM (SAST)**: Consulted official documentation and community discussions to better understand the specific permissions and configuration requirements for running `strace` with Apache2 processes.
-- **7:30 PM UTC**: As of this writing, the issue remains unresolved.
+- **7:30 PM (SAST)**: As of this writing, the issue remains unresolved.
 However, recommendations for fixing the issue have been identified, including the need for elevated permissions.

 ---